- Home

 - Frequently Asked Questions (FAQ's)

-A: The first thing you do is contact the Register of Deeds in the county that you lived in when you were discharged from the service.
-They may have a copy on file there.
-You can request a copy online or via mail.
+A: First, contact the Register of Deeds in the county where you lived when you were discharged.
+They may have a copy on file.
+You can also request a copy online or via mail.

-Q: How do I enroll in the Veterans' Administration (VA) health care system?
+Q: How do I enroll in the VA health care system?

-A: If you served in the active military, naval or air service and are separated under any condition other than dishonorable, you may qualify for VA health care benefits.
+A: If you served in the active military, naval, or air service and were separated under any condition other than dishonorable, you may qualify for VA health care benefits.
 The first step is to apply.
-The Veterans' Services office can assist you completing the application.
+The Veterans’ Services office can assist you with the application process.

 Q: How do I apply for Aid and Attendance?

-A: Veterans and survivors who are eligible for a VA pension and require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payment.
-These benefits are paid in addition to monthly pension, and they are not paid without eligibility to Pension.
-Please visit the Veterans' Service office for assistance with the Aid and Attendance application process.
+A: Veterans and survivors who are eligible for a VA pension and who require the aid and attendance of another person, or are housebound, may be eligible for additional monetary payments.
+These are paid in addition to the monthly pension and are not issued without pension eligibility.
+Visit the Veterans’ Services office for assistance with the application process.

 Q: How do I apply for VA Disability Compensation?

-A: Disability Compensation is a tax free monetary benefit paid to Veterans with disabilities that are the result of a disease or injury incurred or aggravated during active military service.
-Compensation may also be paid for post-service disabilities that are considered related or secondary to disabilities occurring in service and for disabilities presumed to be related to circumstances of military service, even though they may arise after service.
-Generally, the degrees of disability specified are also designed to compensate for considerable loss of working time from exacerbation or illnesses.
-Please visit the Veterans' Services office for assistance with the application for VA Disability Compensation.
+A: Disability Compensation is a tax-free monetary benefit paid to Veterans with disabilities resulting from disease or injury incurred or aggravated during active military service.
+It may also be paid for post-service disabilities considered related or secondary to service-connected conditions, or for disabilities presumed to be related to military service, even if they appear after discharge.
+Compensation levels reflect time lost from work due to health issues.
+Please visit the Veterans’ Services office for assistance with your application.

-- Veteran Health Identification Card (VHIC), ID card you receive when enrolling in the VA health care system.
+- Veteran Health Identification Card (VHIC): Issued upon enrolling in the VA health care system.

-- Department of Defense (DoD) ID card for retired Veterans, Spouse, and their dependents or 100% Permeant and Total Service Connected Veterans.
+- Department of Defense (DoD) ID Card: For retired Veterans, their spouses, dependents, or 100% permanently and totally disabled service-connected Veterans.

-- Veterans Identification Card (VIC) can be applied for online only at vets.gov
+- Veterans Identification Card (VIC): Apply online only at vets.gov.